akhilp24/portfolio/content/posts/2020/8/Criminal Justice Reform Essay _ Negative.md

 ---

+{{< linkbookmark title = "PDF Version Of Essay" description = "This is the PDF Version and the format in which the essay was submitted if you would like to read it through a different medium." src = "https://is2-ssl.mzstatic.com/image/thumb/Purple114/v4/13/c6/29/13c62973-f6d3-c352-c46d-c6b4b3bb90fe/AppIcon-0-0-1x_U007emarketing-0-0-0-7-0-0-sRGB-0-0-0-GLES2_U002c0-512MB-85-220-0-0.png/1200x630wa.png" href = "/files/CriminalJusticeReformEssayFinal.pdf" >}}

+---

 Many in the United States have been yearning for a reform in the criminal justice system citing issues such as racism, prevalence of junk methods in forensic science, and harsh, strict sentencing for drug cases.
 Proponents of criminal justice reform have proposed a plan that states:

-> *The United States federal government should enact substantial criminal justice reform in the United States in one or more of the following areas: forensic science, policing, sentencing.*
+> _The United States federal government should enact substantial criminal justice reform in the United States in one or more of the following areas: forensic science, policing, sentencing._

 This plan is unnecessary largely because many of the points and examples that have been made are very faulty and contain generalizations that are not supported by evidence.
 Over the past few decades, these systems have progressively become more effective and less faulty and has reformed itself over time.